 More Reasons to Disable Auto Updates on WordPress

 As a result, you get the so-called “white screen of death.”
 The website is no longer available to your visitors.
-If this happens to you, check out my other article on how to enable the “Debug Log.”
+If this happens to you, check out my other article on enabling the “Debug Log.”

-To prevent this from happening, it makes sense to deactivate automatic updates completely on your WordPress website.
+It makes sense to deactivate automatic updates entirely on your WordPress website to prevent this from happening.

-Otherwise, such a severe interruption can cause you to lose business and customers, especially since you may not become aware of the damage until hours or days later if the website is updated automatically.
+Otherwise, such a severe interruption can cause you to lose business and customers, especially since you may not know the damage until hours or days later if the website is updated automatically.

 Conclusion: Should I Disable Automatic Updates on WordPress or Not?